Meet Brock Harrison – Veteran, POE boot camp graduate and owner of Pirate Adventures

 The first year at Pirate Adventures was more of a struggle for Brock because there were so many firsts: “One major challenge for me was the amount of time it takes to be successful,” says Brock.
 “I did not fully appreciate how much of my life the business would take, especially in my first year.
 From learning the details of the product, to scheduling employees, to doing payroll, there was so much to learn.”

-To help prepare for taking on a new business, Brock attended Prince’s Operation Entrepreneur’s seven-day boot camp in 2013 at the University of Regina.
+To help prepare for taking on a new business, Brock attended Prince’s Operation Entrepreneur’s seven-day boot camp at the University of Regina.
 Of the experience, he says that “it pointed out many holes in my knowledge” and thanks his instructors for recommending a wealth of books for furthering his entrepreneurial education.
-Boot camp provided Brock with “a good sense of the wide swath of things one must know in order to be successful… and brought up issues that one would not necessarily have thought of on their own.”
+Boot camp provided Brock with “a good sense of the wide swath of things I must know in order to be successful… and brought up issues that I would not necessarily have thought of on my own.”

 Brock now employs about 15 people each year, with about 60% returning from the previous year.
 In 2018, he will be conducting the biggest round of training yet, with the hope of qualifying 4 new captains.

 If you’re in Ottawa this summer, take an interactive pirate-theatre cruise with Pirate Adventures and support this veteran-owned business.
 For a listing of other veteran-owned businesses visit www.buyveteran.ca

 Find out more about how the Prince’s Operation Entrepreneur program helps veterans and transitioning military personnel get the education, tools and resources needed to succeed as an entrepreneur here.